Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Accuracy and Performance

 Despite the fact that the strong- and weak-scaling efficiencies of the \exxm module are not perfect, our algorithm is still able to furnish all EXX-related quantities in $\approx 2.4$~s for the largest system considered herein, \ie \ce{(H2O)256} with $\zeta = 4$.
 As such, the \exxm module in \texttt{QE} enables relatively long (\eg $10$--$100$~ps) CPMD simulations for large-scale condensed-phase systems consisting of $500\mathrm{-}1000$~atoms at the hybrid DFT level of theory.
 Quite interestingly, the overall cost of the \exxm module in this case (see Table~\ref{tab:timings} and Figs.~\ref{fig:mpi_scaling_st}--\ref{fig:mpi_scaling_wk}) can be decomposed into roughly equal contributions from computation ($f_{\exxm}^{\rm comp} \equiv \braket{t_{\exxm}^{\rm comp}}/\braket{t_{\exxm}} \approx \sfrac{1}{3}$), communication ($f_{\exxm}^{\rm comm} \equiv \braket{t_{\exxm}^{\rm comm}}/\braket{t_{\exxm}}\approx \sfrac{1}{3}$), and idling ($f_{\exxm}^{\rm idle} \equiv \braket{t_{\exxm}^{\rm idle}}/\braket{t_{\exxm}}\approx\sfrac{1}{3}$).
 This breakdown of $\braket{t_{\exxm}}$ demonstrates that the \exxm algorithm is \textit{not} computation bound (as one might expect for the relatively large number of computation events required for hybrid DFT).
 As discussed below, there still remains significant room for algorithmic improvements which would combat the relatively high cost associated with the communication overhead and processor idling, both of which are currently under development by our group and will be the topic of future work.
-When combined with state-of-the-art preconditioners during the CG solution of Poisson's equation (which are also under intense development by our group), the current \exxm algorithm can be potentially sped up by another order of magnitude, which would further enable hybrid DFT-based AIMD simulations of large-scale condensed-phase systems across sufficiently longer timescales.
+When combined with state-of-the-art preconditioners during the CG solution of the PE (which are also under intense development by our group), the computational cost of the current \exxm algorithm can be significantly sped up, which would further enable hybrid DFT-based AIMD simulations of large-scale condensed-phase systems across sufficiently longer timescales.